nette/routing/readme.md

 Routing is a two-way conversion between URL and presenter action. *Two-way* means that we can both determine what presenter URL links to, but also vice versa: generate URL for given action.

+It requires PHP version 7.1 and supports PHP up to 7.4.

 SimpleRouter
 ------------